 Then Linné Eriksen met me and reminded me that Africa is close, that we find our ancestors and our history in the museums in Addis Ababa, how colonial history is linked to our own history, and I understand how embarrassed the arrogance of racism should do us.

-There is a clear symbolism in the book's last, inside cover pages, an iconic map of the continent that can hold many of the world's largest countries: In Africa, the United States, China, India and most of Europe can fit.
-The continent is huge in scope and multifaceted in culture, language and nature.
+There is a clear symbolism in the book's last, inner cover pages, an iconic map of the continent that can accommodate many of the world's largest countries: In Africa, the United States, China, India and most. . .